Comprehensive School Health (CSH)

 Comprehensive school health is an internationally recognized framework for supporting improvements in students’ educational outcomes while addressing school health in a planned, integrated and holistic way.

-A CSH approach is not intended to be more work, but rather it is a way of working that becomes everyday practice.
+A CSH approach is a way of working that becomes everyday practice.
 It is not just about what happens in the classroom.
 Rather, it encompasses the whole school environment with actions addressing four distinct but inter-related components:

 - Relationships and Environments